Kia Sportage review

 FAQs

-• You can’t get the Sportage as an electric car but there are hybrid and plug-in hybrid (PHEV) versions.
-If you want a fully electric Kia model, there's the Kia EV6, the Kia Niro EV and the Kia Soul EV.
+• You can’t get the Sportage as an electric car but every version has some sort of hybrid tech.
+The cheapest model is a mild-hybrid (MHEV) and you can also get full hybrid (HEV) and plug-in hybrid (PHEV) versions.
+If you want a fully electric Kia there's quite a lot of choice now, including the Kia EV3, the Kia EV6 and the Kia EV9.

 Specifications